phax/ph-parent-pom/README.md

 ## News and noteworthy

+v3.0.2 - work in progress
+* Updated to ph-buildinfo-maven-plugin 5.0.0
+* Updated to ph-csscompress-maven-plugin 8.0.0
+* Updated to ph-jscompress-maven-plugin 3.1.0

 v3.0.1 - 2025-08-22
 * Updated to Jakarta servlet-api 6.0.0 (JakartaEE 10)
 * Updated to Jakarta jsp-api 3.1.1 (JakartaEE 10)